 - Events that are expected to bring more than 40 people from off campus;

 - Events that require provision of Support Services;

-- Events, regardless of whether it is in Assigned or Instructional Spaces, that are scheduled on Saturdays between August and November to avoid conflict with intercollegiate football games; or
+- Events, regardless of whether in Assigned or Instructional Spaces, that are scheduled on Saturdays between August and November to avoid conflict with intercollegiate football games;

-- Events scheduled on a day when a Large Scale Event is scheduled.
+- Events scheduled on a day when a previously announced Large Scale Event is scheduled; or

 - The University may make exceptions to this policy, but only where doing so significantly furthers the University’s mission.
 Any request for an exception must be sponsored by a University unit and must clearly demonstrate how granting the exception will significantly further the University’s mission.
 Any such exceptions must be endorsed by a Cabinet-level official or their designee before the request will be reviewed for approval.